 Leveraging learner analytics data for more meaningful insights

-Let’s say that you’ve just launched your first online course and now you’re trying to understand:
+Let’s say that you’ve just launched your first self-paced training course and now you’re trying to understand:

 - What are my students doing?